 - We are trying to pay off our car loan.

-Well I guess that at the end of the day, if you’re still incurring great sums of money for your car’s running cost, you could always sell your car for cash and be done with it.
+Well I guess that at the end of the day, if you’re still incurring great sums of money for your car’s running cost, you could always sell your car for cash or check out a Credit union like Space Coast Credit Union and be done with it.
 If you do decide to go down this route however, make sure you choose a dealer that will ensure you get cash for your car, and don’t settle for any form of seller financing.

 Do you know how much your car really costs you?